 - Assess the current system scenario: The first and foremost step to creating a wholesome obsolescence management strategy is to assess the electronic components used in the plants.
 Understand the present state of the system and look for the age of each of the machinery to get an idea of which of the lot is at the last leg of their lifecycle.
 This gives you a rough idea about the components that may become obsolete shortly.

 - Gauge your company’s financial and operational capabilities: Once you note down your findings from step one, the next thing you need to know is how capable are you to undertake this financially.
 Also understand the operational capability of your plant, how well new digital resources can be integrated with or replaced with the soon-to-be-obsolete electronic components.
 An obsolescence management software can aid in finding components that are near their fag-end.
-This helps you in making a well-thought-out decision and shields you from unwanted shocks in the later part of the obsolescence management process.

 - Plan your resources: Next, of course, now that you know your capabilities well, you can plan the resources required, of course, that is within your budget.
 Here every single thing needs to be considered.
 For example, can you can hire a dedicated obsolescence management team that keeps track of components and plans maintenance and repairs when required?
 You need to have everything planned and be ready to face unforeseen situations to avoid maximum damage to your business.